Should I really be buying a home during a global pandemic? Is now the right time? The answer is… wait for it… maybe!

 Determine if buying is right for you.

-Renting isn’t always “throwing your money away”, as some will tell you.
+Renting isn’t always “throwing your money away,” as some will tell you.
 There are many reasons why renting can make perfect sense.
 For example, if you plan to live in a home for only a year or two, buying could end up costing you more than renting would have!
-Other good reasons to rent include getting to know a new area, job uncertainly, not being able to afford homeownership, or simply not wanting the hassle that can come with homeownership.
+Other good reasons to rent include getting to know a new area, job uncertainly, inability to afford homeownership, or simply not wanting the hassle that can come with homeownership.

 Establish your price range.

 Don’t fall in love with a home only to realize later it’s not realistic with your budget.
 Start by determining what you can afford, then begin the fun part of searching for your dream home!
 It’s important to consider both upfront and ongoing costs when determining what you can afford.